 There is also some sensory loss over the dorsal (posterior) surface of the hand, and the proximal ends of the lateral 3 and a half fingers dorsally.

-The trochlea articulates with the ulna.
-It is located medially, and extends onto the posterior of the bone.
-Lateral to the trochlear is the capitulum, which articulates with the radius.
+Distally, the trochlea is located medially, and extends onto the posterior of the bone.
+Lateral to the trochlea is the capitulum, which articulates with the radius.

-Also found on the distal portion of the humerus are three depressions, known as the coronoid, radial and olecrannon fossae.
+Also found on the distal portion of the humerus are three depressions, known as the coronoid, radial and olecranon fossae.
 They accommodate the forearm bones during movement at the elbow.

 Clinical Relevance: Distal Humeral Fracture

 Direct damage, or swelling can cause interference to the blood supply of the forearm from the brachial artery.
-The resulting ischaemia can cause Volkmann’s ischaemic contracture – uncontrolled flexion of the hand, as flexors muscles become fibrotic and short.
-There also can be damage to the medial, ulnar or radial nerves.
+The resulting ischaemia can cause Volkmann’s ischaemic contracture – uncontrolled flexion of the hand, as flexor muscles become fibrotic and short.
+There also can be damage to the median, ulnar or radial nerves.

 A medial epicondyle fracture could damage the ulnar nerve, a deformity known as ulnar claw is the result.
 There will be a loss of sensation over the medial 1 and 1/2 fingers of the hand, on both the dorsal and palmar surfaces.